jaredkaczynski/line-server/README.md

 **How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?**

 Scaling should be reasonably linear.
+By not storing every single lines location and instead every 50 I greatly reduce the space required to store the line data with very little performance loss.
+This step amount can be adjusted up or down depending on file size to optimize memory usage.
 A 1GB file should take around 6 seconds to process, a 10GB about a minute, and a 100GB about 10 minutes.
 This isn't currently cached to disk but it could be in the future.
 I wanted to keep the project in scope and considering performance, it isn't a huge priority.
 The only adjustment that may be needed is turning the number of lines from an integer to a long.
-It is integers for now to save space since 2 billion lines is a lot of lines.
+It is integers for now to save space since 2 billion lines is a lot of lines and that many longs would take up a lot more room in memory.

 **How will your system perform with 100 users?
 10000 users?
 1000000 users?**